abarbari/BeaconPack/README.txt

 	     This should be the default but please check permissions or the system may not run properly.

+ * NEVER 'chmod 644' A DIRECTORY/FOLDER!!!
+This may cause files to be inaccessible to files outside the directory.

  * For additional help for file permissions and directory permissions please use this link.